Industrial Designers Society Of Hong Kong's The 3Rd Edition Of Remix Creative Business Partnership Programme

-More details are available on the website of "ReMIX" Creative Business Partnership Programme ( ), or please contact the "ReMIX" secretariat at 3586 8831 or email [email protected] for inquiries.
+More details are available on the website of 'ReMIX' Creative Business Partnership Programme ( ), or please contact the 'ReMIX' secretariat at 3586 8831 or email ... for inquiries.

 Pairing Results between Hong Kong Designers and Brands